c4ndybar/weather-forecaster/readme.md

 ```
 Las Vegas will be sunny.
 ```

+If the weather API does not have a forecast available for the provided city, display an appropriate message.
 ## Implementation
 Use the [metaweather api](https://www.metaweather.com/api/) to get the weather forecast for the city.